Classic Homemade Southern Pimiento Cheese

 Pimiento cheese sandwich on a white serving plate.

 Not long after BeeBop and I got married and were immediately exiled to the cold northeastern United States by the U. S. Navy, I was shocked, shocked I tell you, to find out that there were actually people in the world who had never even heard of pimiento cheese.
-I found this unbelievable since pimiento cheese was a staple in every southern household within my acquaintance.
+I found this unbelievable since pimiento cheese was a southern staple in every household of my acquaintance.

 Pimiento cheese sandwiches were as common to our childhood as peanut butter and jelly is to most.
 It was something that our mothers could make up quickly, spread between two pieces of soft white bread, feed us lunch, and be back to the hundreds of tasks they still had to complete that day.
 It also made appearances as hors d’oeuvres when stuffed in a rib of celery or spread on a cracker.